1977 NBA Finals: Game 6

 Portland, now leading the series 3–2, arrived back home for Game 6 in the middle of the night to a crowd of 5,000 fans waiting at the airport.
 With just 48 minutes separating the Blazers from their first championship, "Blazermania" had gripped the city.
 Philadelphia kept the game close throughout the first quarter, but were down by 15 at halftime after the Blazers netted 40 points in the second quarter.
 Erving tried in vain to force a Game 7 for his team, scoring 40 points, but Bill Walton's 20 points, 23 rebounds, 7 assists and 8 blocks kept the game in Portland's favor.

 The last play of the game took place with Philadelphia inbounding the ball with five seconds left, down just two points.
 Philadelphia's George McGinnis missed the game-tying jump shot, but all other nine players swarmed to position themselves to get the rebound.
 Portland's Bill Walton reached over all of them and slapped the ball up the court with two seconds left, and the clock expired for a heart-stopping 109–107 Portland win.
 The crowd stormed onto the court in a celebratory frenzy.

 Walton was named finals MVP and was called "an inspiration" by the defeated Julius Erving.
 Maurice Lucas later said of Walton's post-game thrown jersey that was sent into the rushing crowd of fans, "if I had caught the shirt, I would have eaten it.
 Bill's my hero."

+Finals MVP Bill Walton and Trail Blazers head coach Jack Ramsay holding the Larry O'Brien Trophy.

 Portland was awarded two trophies for winning the NBA Championship: The Walter A. Brown Trophy, which was kept by the winning team for only a year until the next NBA Finals; and a newly designed trophy later to be known as the Larry O'Brien Trophy which was now to be kept by the winning team with a new one produced at every NBA Finals since.
 The Walter A. Brown Trophy was retired shortly after this game.